The Unexplored Areas in Smart Switches Industry – a White Space Analysis

 A smart switch is a switch that can be triggered under various defined conditions such as temperature change, voice commands, through a network, or through any other sensor.
 One great example of a smart switch device is a smoke detector.
 Smoke detector triggers an alarm once its sensors find smoke in its vicinity.

-We all know that future of IOT is bright and this industry is in its early phase.
+We all know that the future of IoT is bright and this industry is in its early phase.
 There are tons of opportunities for companies to innovate in this domain and quite possibly build a great presence.

 Recent innovations in Smart Switches